Axiverse Lampposts: Initial conditions

 Returning to \cref{eqn:n_obs_ratio}, we follow \cite{Tegmark:2005dy,Freivogel:2008qc} and take $N_{\rm obs}/N_b$ to be approximately constant within the range $\zeta_{\rm min}<\zeta<\zeta_{\rm max}$.
 Outside of this range, $N_{\rm obs}/N_b \approx 0$, resulting in the simple proportionality

-Therefore, under the simple, standard assumption that the efficiency of forming observers out of baryons is constant in this range, the anthropic weight $N_{\rm obs}$ favors scenarios with a larger number of baryons.
+Therefore, under the simple, standard assumption that the efficiency of forming observers from baryons is constant in this range, the anthropic weight $N_{\rm obs}$ favors scenarios with a larger number of baryons.

-There are of course caveats to this discussion.
+This discussion has several caveats.
 In particular, the choice of anthropic weight is not unique, nor is there an optimal choice, as the requirements on the measure for observer formation cannot be determined.
 Indeed, many simplifying assumptions were required to obtain the simple relationship \cref{eqn:n_obs_zeta}.
 The hope is that in spite of these simplifications, the anthropic weight retains some level of realism at the qualitative level.
 Indeed, while the specific mathematical relationship \cref{eqn:n_obs_zeta} can be debated, the fact that $N_{\rm obs}\to 0$ as $\zeta\to\infty$ seems like a robust expectation since it corresponds to an absence of baryons in the patch.
 Nevertheless, there are many other possible choices for the anthropic weight \cite{Bousso:2007kq}, but as pointed out in \cite{Arvanitaki:2010sy}, the general trend of the results for the anthropic probability is largely independent of the choice of weight.
 Instead, as discussed in \Cref{subsec:relevant-axions}, it is a consequence of the geometry of the integrals and their integration regions.

 Putting the ingredients of this discussion together, we can write down a compact form for the anthropic probability.
 Using the expression for $\zeta$ given in \cref{eqn:axion-zeta}, the anthropic weight $W(\zeta)\propto N_{\rm obs}(\zeta)$ from \cref{eqn:Nb}, and the inflationary priors on $\theta_{0,i}$ given in \cref{eqn:inflationtheta0-dist}, the probability in \cref{eqn:anthrop1} becomes: